limiter121/AppwriteHub/README.md

 ## What is a Functionality?

 A **Functionality** is a self-contained, versioned archive of a miniature Appwrite project (complete with Databases, Functions, Sites and more) — ready to be installed automatically straight into your linked Appwrite project.
+Think of it as a supercharged template.

 ## How it works

 Integrating AppwriteHub features into your project is as easy as:

 1. Provide your Appwrite **Endpoint**, **Project ID**, and a dedicated **API Key** to link your project
-2. AppwriteHub automatically installs the essential **AppwriteHub Core** Functionality into your project to enable easy management
-3. That's it!
-You can now use the AppwriteHub *Dashboard* to easily **install, update, and manage** all your functionalities
+2. That's it!
+You can now use the *AppwriteHub Dashboard* to easily **install, update, and manage** all your functionalities or browse for more

 ##  Project components